With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 All six of the machines on the hangar for this deployment were Strelok models.

 No other model was in quite as widespread manufacture as the Strelok.
-Developed five years ago to replace kit bashed, armed Rabochiy labor suits, it was routinely updated with new developments and weapons, and nobody could not argue with the basic craft of the design.
+Developed nearly ten years ago to replace kit bashed, armed Rabochiy labor suits, it was routinely updated with new developments and weapons, and nobody could not argue with the basic craft of the design.

 After all, they made it look like a person.

-A stocky, odd person with a flat head, perhaps.
+A stocky, odd person with a square head, perhaps.
 But in every respect, it was an extension of the human body, in the same way that old lift exoskeletons were, and in the same way that their successors, powered armor Laborers, also were.
-It was a human body adapted for the sea.
+It was a human body adapted for the sea, pushing water through jets on its back, below the shoulders, and in the legs, for propulsion through the difficult medium of the sea.

 Atop, there was a flat, square “head” with sensors and cameras.
-There were additional cameras situated around the frame, but the one with the highest resolution was the frontal “eye.”
-The body was very geometric: there were a lot of surfaces angled at certain degrees for defense.
-These armor plates were shaped around the oblong control pod housing the pilot.
-On the sides of the body, around the “hips” and “flanks” were the water intakes for the hydro-jets it wore like a “backpack” behind itself.
-The thrusters on the back could turn to move the body along with the leg jets.
-On each shoulder there was a utility shoulderpad with a jet anchor on a steel cable.
+There were additional cameras situated around the frame, but the one with the highest resolution was the frontal “eyes.”
+The body was very geometric: there were several angled armor surfaces over the hull.
+Armor plates sloped around the oblong control pod housing the pilot.
+Square shoulder-guards and a flat “skirt” of armor protected the arm and leg sockets.
+On the sides of the body, around the “hips” and “flanks” and beneath the shoulder, there were rectangular water intakes for the hydro-jets the Strelok wore like a “backpack” behind itself.
+The thrusters on the back could turn slightly to move the body along with the leg jets.
+Inside each shoulderpad there was a jet anchor, a steel cable and hook for rescue and utility.

 They had many uses.

 On the far wall there were many such weapons on racks.
-Ubiquitous 37 mm Assault Rifles, the heavy 76.2 mm guns for heavy support, and 100 mm torpedo launchers for taking down ships.
+Ubiquitous 37 mm Assault Rifles, the larger 76.2 mm guns for heavy support, 40 mm machine guns, and 88 mm torpedo launchers for taking down ships.
 There were close-in weapons also.
 Thermal knives, diamond-bladed saws, piston-driven spears.
 These were sometimes the most effective weapons for pilots with limited combat training.

 Aiming a gun underwater, and hitting with it, wasn’t easy.